highspirit7/type_challenges/README.md

-Repository to upload the challenges (I struggled) from [type-challenges](https://github.com/type-challenges/type-challenges.git)
+Repository to record what I learnt and struggled from the challenges([type-challenges](https://github.com/type-challenges/type-challenges.git))